confluentinc/examples/ccloud/beginner-cloud/README.md

 ## Difference between demos

-The difference between `ccloud_stack_spin_up.sh` and `start.sh` is that the former spins up all the resources in Confluent Cloud for use in downstream demos/automation, whereas the latter is just to show off step-by-step Confluent Cloud CLI commands and it cleans up after itself.
+The difference between `start.sh` and `ccloud_stack_spin_up.sh` is that the former demonstrates step-by-step Confluent Cloud CLI commands and it cleans up after itself, whereas the latter spins up all the resources in Confluent Cloud for use in downstream demos/automation.

 # Other Resources